davidnqd/lucidEDT/README.markdown

 A [CoffeeScript](http://coffeescript.org/) REPL terminal can be used to invoke commands which can be accessed by either opening the 'Console' tab or pressing ESCAPE.
-A (better) JavaScript console should be provided by your browser.
+A better console (JavaScript) should be provided by your browser.

-The following methods and properties are provided for convenience:
+The following convenience methods and properties are provided:

-* lucid.request url[, options]
+* request url[, options]
  * Wraps [dojo/request](http://dojotoolkit.org/reference-guide/1.8/dojo/request.html)
  * The returned text content will be loaded into the editor
  * ex. lucid.request 'http://lucided.com/demo/README.markdown'
-* lucid.print message
+* print message
  * Alias for lucid.repl.print
-* lucid.printError message
+* printError message
  * Alias for lucid.repl.printError
-* lucid.editor
+* editor
  * Reference to the CodeMirror editor instance
-* lucid.value
+* value
  * Property used to read/write to/from the editor
-* lucid.mode
+* mode
  * Property used to read/write to/from the editor mode
  * Currently available:
 clike, clojure, coffeescript, commonlisp, css, diff, ecl, erlang,